rokath/tip/docs/TipUserManual.md

 > **Consideration**: Easy implementable as config option for further investigation.
 Done.

-* Additional Special Cases Optimizing:
+###  7.3. <a id='optimize-unreplacable-packing'></a>Optimize Unreplacable Packing

+The TiP unpack routine can discover such cases:

+* Bits for converted unreplacablebytes:
+  * 6: primary ID1max==127
+  * 7: primary ID1max==191
-  * If there is a single unreplacable byte and it is >191, we simply copy it.
+* If there is a single unreplacable byte only, and it is > IDmax, we simply copy it.
-  * If there are several unreplacable bytes and all are >191 **and** src ends with a pattern, we simply copy them.
+* If there are several unreplacable bytes and all > IDmax **and** src ends with a pattern, we simply copy them.

 > **Consideration**: Easy to implement as part of the unreplacable bytes handler functions.
 A small effect is expected.
-Done.

-###  7.3. <a id='optimize-unreplacable-packing'></a>Optimize Unreplacable Packing

-The TiP unpack routine can discover such cases:

-* When there is a single unreplacable byte only and its MSBit is set, we can simply copy it.
-* When there are several unreplacable bytes and their MSBit is set, we can simply copy them, if the TiP package ends with an ID.

-> **Consideration**: Easy to implement as small improvement.
 Done.

 ###  7.4. <a id='additional-indirect-dictionaries-(planned)'></a>Additional Indirect Dictionaries (planned)